Seneca-BSA/bsa/docs/seh500/lab7.md

     ***Figure 7.3***

 1. Next, open the **ConfigTools > Peripherals Windows** or right-click on the project from the **Project Explorer Project > MCUXpresso Config Tools > Open Perripheral**.
 On the left hand side, go to the "Peripherals" tab.
-Check GPIOC for SW2 at Port C Pin 6 (PTC6) and check Enable interrupt request.
+Check GPIOC for SW2 at Port C Pin 6 (PTC6).
+While prompted to "Add Configuration Component Instance", select the GPIO component with **General Purpose Input/Output (GPIO)** in the component description.
+If you've previous added another component, right click on GPIOC and remover them.

+1. Check Enable interrupt request.
 Afterward, check "Enable custom handler name" and we'll name it: SW2_GPIOC_IRQHANDLER.
 Once done, click "Update Code" near the top.

     ![Figure 7.4](lab7-interrupt.png)